-Place a piece of parchment paper on a baking sheet.
+- Place a piece of parchment paper on a baking sheet.
 Preheat the oven to 225°F.

-Use a brush to make sure the beeswax mixture fully saturates the cloth.
+- Use a brush to make sure the beeswax mixture fully saturates the cloth.
 It may pool in some areas and leave other areas drier.
 Move the wax around the fabric, using the paint brush, as necessary.
 Use another piece of your fabric to blot excess wax by setting it on the first piece.

-When the fabric is saturated with the wax mixture flip the fabric over on the baking sheet.
+- When the fabric is saturated with the wax mixture flip the fabric over on the baking sheet.
 The blotting fabric should be on the bottom.
 That second piece of fabric will absorb the excess wax.
 Using your hands on the warmed fabric, work the excess wax into the less saturated areas of the fabric.

 Place the baking sheet in the oven to melt the wax.
 As soon as the wax is liquefied, remove the baking sheet from the oven.
 Spread the melted wax around with a brush.
 Blot the excess wax from the working fabric using a new piece of fabric.

 Allow the beeswax-impregnated fabric squares to dry fully.
-Once dry, wipe both sides of each piece of fabric with a damp cloth to remove any residual wax or resin before using.
+Once dry, wipe both sides of each eco wrap with a damp cloth to remove any residual wax or resin before using.